fastify/fastify-dx/packages/fastify-dx-react/README.md

 That'll get you a starter boilerplate to work with, with all configuration files, a pages/ folder with some demo routes demonstrating all of the features covered in this README, and also some opinionated essentials included:

-- [UnoCSS](), which supports all Tailwind utilities and has many other goodies.
-UnoCSS is a innovative and already widely used CSS engine, up to 20x than Tailwind JIT and Windi CSS.
+- [UnoCSS](https://github.com/unocss/unocss), which supports all Tailwind utilities through its [default preset](https://github.com/unocss/unocss/tree/main/packages/preset-uno) and many other goodies.
+UnoCSS is an innovative and already widely used CSS engine, up to 20x than Tailwind JIT and Windi CSS.
-- [PostCSS](https://vitejs.dev/guide/features.html#postcss), which is actually provided out of the box by Vite, but the boilerplate comes with a config file to speed up adding any extra plugins.
-- [Zustand](), with a global and SSR-ready store hooked into the base component.
+- [Zustand](https://github.com/pmndrs/zustand), with a global and SSR-ready store hooked into the [base component]().
 Use the `store.js` file to define your initial store shape.
+Note that this file can be safely removed.
 [More on this later]() in this README.

 The full [starter boilerplate]() has the following structure: